9cco/cortex-alert-to-5w/README.md

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/9cco)

 The script converts a row of a Cortex alert into a 5W compliant report.
-It uses "machine-learning" (*[chat-GPT](https://platform.openai.com/docs/api-reference)*) to enrich the results as well as data from *[Virustotal](https://www.virustotal.com/gui/home/search)* and *[AbusedIPDB](https://www.abuseipdb.com/api.html)*.
+It uses "machine-learning" (*[chat-GPT](https://platform.openai.com/docs/api-reference)*) to enrich the results as well as data from *[Virustotal](https://developers.virustotal.com/reference/overview)* and *[AbusedIPDB](https://www.abuseipdb.com/api.html)*.
 It implements automatic and manual searching for sensitive information and protects API credentials using *AES-256* symmetric encryption based on a key derived using a password and the *Argon2* memory-hard PBKDF.
-Also, everything is held together using a lot of *regex* :D
+API requests are parallelized using the *asyncio* and *aiohttp* libraries.
+Also, everything is held together using a lot of *regex* ᵉʰᵉʰᵉ(\*\/∇＼⭒)

 ## Installation